 Augusta is a small city steeped in Southern tradition, with no pretense about getting larger.
 Founded as a trading post during the British colonial period, the city showcases Antebellum mansions, hallowed historic sites, and mature tree-lined avenues perfect for strolls.
-Nestled on the banks of the Savannah River, the Garden City is a blend of charm and city fun.
-It features arts, culture, shopping and fine cuisine appropriate for a small city.
-African-Americans should visit the city honoring the Godfather of Soul, James Brown, who grew up here.
+Nestled on the banks of the Savannah River, Garden City is a blend of charm and city fun.
+It features arts, culture, shopping, and fine cuisine appropriate for a small city.
+African-Americans should visit the city to honor the Godfather of Soul, James Brown, who grew up here.

 The National Golf Club hosts the first major golf tournament of each year, The Masters.
 This tournament is one of the sport’s four major championships each year.
 The best male golfers in the world come here during the first full week of April every year.
 The golf grounds are known for being pristine and ranked as one of the best in the world.

 James Brown Monument

-DESCRIPTION: Dedicated before the Godfather of Soul died in on 25 December 2006, it is located in a relaxing, green downtown plaza also named after James Brown.
-Fans leave flowers and notes on the anniversary of his birthday 3 May 1933.
-The favorite past time of city visitors is taking a photo next to the statue.
+DESCRIPTION: Dedicated before the Godfather of Soul died on 25 December 2006, it is located in a relaxing, green downtown plaza also named after James Brown.
+Fans leave flowers and notes on the anniversary of his birthday on 3 May 1933.
+The favorite pastime of city visitors is taking a photo next to the statue.
 James Brown is dearly missed as a businessman, humanitarian and one of of the greatest entertainers to ever live.

 DAYS & HOURS: dawn to dusk